Angel1os/Payment-Integration---YC/README.md

 accept (optional): A boolean value indicating approval (true) or denial (false) of the request.
 Defaults to false.
 Returns: A ResponseRecord object containing the response to the approval/denial action (success/failure and potentially additional details).

+9. Accept or Deny Collection Request (POST /approve)
+Description: This endpoint approves or denies a previously submitted payment request.
+Parameters:
+sequenceId: A string representing the unique identifier of the payment request. accept (optional): A boolean value indicating approval (true) or denial (false) of the request.
+Defaults to false.
+Returns: A ResponseRecord object containing the response to the approval/denial action (success/failure and additional details).

 Challenges with Payment Integration
-Error responses are not explicilty understood which makes debugging dificult
+Error responses are not explicilty understood which makes debugging dificult for instance 400 Bad Request: "{ "message": "[instance failed to match exactly one schema (matched 2 out of 2)]", "code": "InvalidRequestBody" }"